crpietschmann/portfolio/_posts/2013-03-16-what-e2809cvare2809d-really-means-in-ce28093ite28099s-not-e2809cvariante2809d.markdown

 }
 .csharpcode .lnum { color: #606060; }</style>

-<p>Now, if we had declared “myPerson” using the “var” keyword then the compiler would know that it’s a “Teacher” in the first example and then automatically know that the second example is now a “Student.”
-And since they both have a “Name” string property, then changing the return type of the Factory.GetPerson method would be all that is necessary and the compiler would automatically (via “var”) change the Typing of “myPerson” implicitly.</p>
+Now, if we had declared “myPerson” using the “var” keyword then the compiler would know that it’s a “Teacher” in the first example and then automatically know that the second example is now a “Student.”
+And since they both have a “Name” string property, then changing the return type of the Factory.GetPerson method would be all that is necessary and the compiler would automatically (via “var”) change the Typing of “myPerson” implicitly.

-<p>If the following example, you could change the return Type of “Factory.GetPerson” from Teacher to Student without needing to edit the usage code at all.</p>
+If the following example, you could change the return Type of “Factory.GetPerson” from Teacher to Student without needing to edit the usage code at all.

 <pre class="csharpcode"><span class="kwrd">public</span> <span class="kwrd">class</span> Teacher {
     <span class="kwrd">public</span> <span class="kwrd">string</span> Name { get; set; }